Sammii-HK/volcanoVisualisation/README.md

 ## Future enhancements

-* To implement spin momentum for a more natural feeling response when spinning the globe.
+* To add data filtering to explore the data in more depth
+* To add labels to plotted point, detailing the year and VEI of the eruption